“Perhaps the best-known American practitioner of true 'vins de terroir' is East Coast vintner Anthony

 -- Wine Enthusiast Magazine, Roger Morris, June 2018

-“Vietri's wines - all field blends from his small vineyard, are unlike anything I've tasted
+not on“Vietri's wines - all field blends from his small vineyard, are unlike anything I've tasted

 not only from Pennsylvania but from the East Coast.
 Maybe even in the United States.”